kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Cross-company marketing teams are instructed to perform a military coup on my role.
 - Hans and Anthony are not included in the intense pressure these teams put me under while they attempt to cause me severe anxiety and demonstrate my incompetence.
 - Led by Ajay, Alicia, and mushroom man, in a meeting of about 15 people, I was informed their teams were coming in to overhaul the documentation, to fix it up, to help me.
 - Mushroom man's profile pic on Slack is him dressed up like a magic mushroom.
-I can't remember his name right now but will do so eventually, not that it matters.
+He's Hudson Jameson but let's keep calling him mushroom man.
-- He gives out thousands of little pictures of himself dressed like this at [EthCC](july.md#uk-and-belgium) in July.
+- He gives out thousands of little pictures of himself dressed like as a magic mushroom at [EthCC](july.md#uk-and-belgium) in July.
 They were everywhere.
 - I thanked them initially because I had a million things to do and no time to do them.
 - I wrote a clear list on what I needed and how the process must work.
 - They ignored my gratitude and everything I said, and went off in tangents doing whatever they felt like and blatantly taking over my role as docs team lead.